the episode

 John McLarty: Right.

 Kimberly Faith: You know?
-But we hope when they get to be you know, I was talking to my son yesterday.
-He was telling me about all those meals he was making with his new green egg green egg grill and his, you know, just details.
+But we hope when they get to be, you know, I was talking to my son yesterday.
+He was telling me about all those meals he was making with his new green egg grill and his, you know, just details.
 Right?
 And it just made my heart happy that he’s realized that he can serve other people with these very intricate meals.

 But at 5 years old, he didn’t understand that.
-He just wanted just, you know, a a medium rare rib eye that was hopping over the hills still, but he didn’t know how it got there.
+He just wanted, just, you know, a medium rare rib eye that was hopping over the hills still, but he didn’t know how it got there.
 But when we start growing up in our faith, and Jesus is saying, become aware of this mercy, Then we start giving it away because we realize how much we have.
 You know?
-And it’s I think that’s when we really start getting to see the miracles.
+And I think that’s when we really start getting to see the miracles.

 Kimberly Faith: Right.